 - Cohabitation agreements: In the event a nonmarital relationship ends, a cohabitation agreement can address an unmarried couple’s wishes to equitably divide property accumulated during the relationship.

 - Estate planning strategies: Estate planning documents can protect your family by ensuring you – not the court – will make important legal decisions affecting your family.
 Estate planning documents also allow you to control the dispersal of your assets.
 Proper estate planning is essential for all families and our attorneys can help avoid unintended consequences for LGBT families, couples, or individuals, who may not be legally married to their partner or legally adopt their children.

 Experienced And Respected Counsel In Family Law

-Attorney, Andrew Hunstad, has practiced law since 2013 and practices exclusively in matter of family law.
+Attorney Andrew Hunsta, has practiced law since 2013 and practices exclusively in matters of family law.
 He also brings a wealth of experience in complex divorces, including cases involving closely held businesses, undisclosed or hidden assets, disproportionate incomes, and high debt levels.
 He also has considerable experience representing clients in high-conflict matters.
 Andrew zealously and diligently advocates for his clients’ desired results.